madssj/codekit-compiler/README.md

 # codekit-compiler
-A hack which compiles files it reads from codekit.config
+A hack which compiles files it reads from config.codekit